Structured Authority

 Structured Authority Is Built for One Purpose: Connection

-Structured Authority is not designed to simply generate visibility or attention.
+Structured Authority is not designed simply to generate visibility or attention.

 The objective is connection.